stoneforestwhu/cs_note/cuda_c_programming_guide/chapter3.md

 ```

 ​        then the memory copy from host to device issued to stream[1] overlaps with the kernel launch issued to stream[0].
 ​        On devices that do support concurrent data transfers, the two streams of the code sample of Creation and Destruction do overlap: The memory copy from host to device issued to stream[1] overlaps with the memory copy from device to host issued to stream[0] and even with the kernel launch issued to stream[0] (assuming the device supports overlap of data transfer and kernel execution).
-However, for devices of compute capability 3.0 or lower, the kernel executions cannot possibly overlap because the second kernel launch is issued to stream[1] after the memory copy from device to host is issued to stream[0], so it is blocked until the first kernel launch issued to stream[0] is complete as per Implicit Synchronization.
+However, for devices of compute capability 3.0 or lower, the kernel executions cannot possibly overlap because the second kernel launch is issued to stream[1] after the memory copy from device to host is issued to stream[0], so it is blocked until the first kernel launch issued to stream[0] is complete as per **Implicit Synchronization**(chapter3.2.5.5.4).
 If the code is rewritten as above, the kernel executions overlap (assuming the device supports concurrent kernel execution) since the second kernel launch is issued to stream[1] before the memory copy from device to host is issued to stream[0].
 In that case however, the memory copy from device to host issued to stream[0] only overlaps with the last thread blocks of the kernel launch issued to stream[1] as per Implicit Synchronization, which can represent only a small portion of the total execution time of the kernel.

 ###### 3.2.5.5.6 Host Functions (Callbacks)